snicole2701/snicole2701/README.md

-# 👩‍💻 Nicole | Python Backend Developer 🚀
+# 👩‍💻 Nicole | Python Developer 🚀
 Hi there!
-I'm Nicole, a dedicated Python backend developer with a unique journey that began in finance and evolved into a passion for technology, data, and building powerful systems.
-My mission is to design backend solutions that are efficient, scalable, and meaningful.
+I'm Nicole, a dedicated Python developer with a unique journey that began in finance and evolved into a passion for technology, data, and building powerful systems.
+My mission is to design solutions that are efficient, scalable, and meaningful.

 # 🌟 About Me
 - 📊 16 Years in Finance:- I honed my analytical thinking and business acumen through a successful career in finance.

 - My later years in finance were focused on data analysis and data science, offering innovative solutions to enhance decision-making processes.

-- 🌍 Remote Work Since 2020:- Successfully collaborated with two businesses remotely, enhancing my ability to deliver results and communicate effectively in distributed teams.

 - 🎓 Current MBA Student:- Pursuing my MBA with a specialization in Business Analysis to bridge the gap between strategic thinking and technical expertise.

 - 🐍 Python Developer Since 2023:- I’ve dedicated the past two years to growing my expertise in Python, along with frameworks like Flask, Django, and APIs.

 - Skilled in SQL, with a focus on creating robust, database-driven applications.

 # 🚀 My Dream
-I’m passionate about Python backend development and aspire to join a collaborative development team where I can:
+I’m passionate about Python development and aspire to join a collaborative development team where I can:
-- Build and maintain scalable backend systems.
+- Build and maintain scalable systems.
 - Continuously expand my knowledge and contribute to impactful projects.
 - Work alongside like-minded developers to create solutions that solve real-world challenges.